Shawabty of Padibastet born of Taires

 This shawabty is inscribed for Padibastet born of Taires.
-It is in the classic Late Period form which is characterized by tripartite wig, long beard, back pillar and base.
+It is characterized by tripartite wig, long beard, back pillar and base.
 The figure holds the pick on the right shoulder and hoe and cord to a small seed bag on the left.
-The arms are crossed right over left.
+The arms are crossed opposite right over left.
 There are nine horizontal lines of incised text encircling the body, ending at the back pillar.
 The tripartite wig has incised lines denoting tresses and the beard is plaited.
-The object was broken in three pieces and is not mended.
+The piece is broken in pieces and mended.
 The first name(?), Kenwmuty is inscribed on the shawabty followed by Dd.tw.n.f meaning “called”, Padibastet, born of Taires.

 An ancient Egyptian shawabty is a funerary figurine that was intended to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.